 11 of the Best Ale Trails in the US

 As a destination marketer, promoting an ale trail can attract beer enthusiasts from near and far, boost foot traffic to local breweries and hospitality establishments, and position your destination as a must-visit hotspot for craft beer lovers.

-We’ve talked at length about Check-in Challenges and why they are the best way to incentivize travelers to visit destinations based on season, trend, or niche.
-We’ve also hand-picked some of the best Check-in Challenges, trails and passports in the US
+We’ve talked at length about Check-in Challenges otherwise know as digital passports and why they are the best way to incentivize travelers to visit destinations based on season, trend, or niche.
+We’ve also hand-picked some of the best Check-in Challenges, trails and passports in the US.

-Here, we highlight 11 destinations that successfully leverage Challenge marketing to attract new visitors, gamify travel, activate untapped markets, and see results with valuable insights and economic impact.
+Here, we highlight 11 destinations that successfully leverage digital passport marketing launches to attract new visitors, gamify travel, activate untapped markets, and see results with valuable insights and economic impact.

+11 of the Best Ale Trails in the US